The most admired typefaces by world-renowned designers

 - Alternate Gothic

-Chosen 4 times, Alternative Gothic was designed for the American Typefounders Company (ATF); all three weights are bold and narrow.
+Chosen 4 times by world-renowned designers, Alternative Gothic was designed for the American Typefounders Company (ATF); all three weights are bold and narrow.
 It’s currently used on YouTube’s logo.

 Baskerville designed his own type to improve his printed works and better the dominant fonts of William Caslon.
 His typefaces were both admired and criticized by his competitors.
 Yet it was chosen 4 times as well.